Guide:

 Thu 1 Aug - 24

 We begin by stating the obvious: Horses are big animals.
 An adult horse weighs around 400-700 kg (882-1543 lbs), while a pony weighs somewhere between 130-400 kg (287-882 lbs).
 Draft horses?
 Typically, 800-1000 kg (1763-2204 lbs).
-To be able to fully handle and take care of the horse in its entirety, a certain amount of knowledge concerning their anatomical construction is essential.
+To be able to fully handle and take care of the horse in its entirety, a certain amount of knowledge concerning their anatomy is essential.

 Why You Should Care for Horse Anatomy